wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a name="Install"></a>

 ## Installation options

+A) Manually type commands in Terminal.
+This is tedius and time consuming because there are several utilities to install.

+B) Use a GitHub Template to install utilities and create a Terraform template.

+<a name="ManualInstall"></a>

+### Manual install

 There is a version manager to enable you to install several versions of Terraform: https://github.com/aaratn/terraenv